 Constitutional guarantees of free expression are generally respected.
 The sole local television station is government owned, although it is managed by a Trinidadian company, and there are some restrictions on opposition access to the medium.
 The government radio station was privatized in 1997.
 There are four radio stations and two newspapers; one of them publishes daily and the other one weekly.
 Foreign media are available, and internet access is not restricted.

 The free exercise of religion is constitutionally protected, and academic freedom is generally honored.

 The right to organize civic organizations and labor unions is generally respected, as is freedom of assembly.
 The main labor union, the Saint Kitts Trades and Labour Union, is associated with the ruling SKNLP.
 The right to strike, while not specified by law, is recognized and generally respected in practice.

-Reports suggest that the country’s economic citizenship program, which allows the purchase of passports through real-estate investments worth a minimum of $250,000 and a registration fee of $35,000, has facilitated illegal immigration from China and other countries into the United States and Canada.
+Reports suggest that the country’s economic citizenship program, which allows the purchase of passports through real-estate investments worth a minimum of US$250,000 and a registration fee of US$35,000,has facilitated illegal immigration from China and other countries into the United States and Canada.
 In January 2005, the government enacted new work-permit rules for foreign nationals, requiring that the jobs in question be advertised to current citizens.

 Violence against women is a problem on the islands.
 The Domestic Violence Act of 2000 criminalizes domestic violence and provides penalties for abusers.
 The Department of Gender Affairs has offered counseling for abuse victims and conducted training on domestic and gender-based violence.
 There are no laws against sexual harassment.
 More girls than boys are enrolled in primary and secondary education.
 Legislation passed in November 2008 increased the age of consent for sexual activity from 16 to 18.
 In August, the parliament passed a bill that will allow Saint Kitts and Nevis to meet international standards for preventing human trafficking and punishing those responsible.